top of page

 Our Team

-Supported by a board of directors based in Scotland, Stepping Stones employs chartered phsyiotherapists on a full-time basis, based in Mae Sot.
+Supported by a board of directors based in Scotland, Stepping Stones has been able to periodically employ paediatric phsyiotherapists on a full-time basis, based in Mae Sot.

-Currently, there are two therapists in post, Hannah Pickard and Catherine Lomas.
-Hannah is a highly specialist paediatric physiotherapist who is originally from Canada, but has worked extensively in child development clinics and hospitals, including Great Ormond Street.
-Catherine is also a paediatric physiotherapist who previously worked in east London, and who has worked with children with disabilities for many years.
+These have included Hannah Pickard and Catherine Lomas, two very experienced childrens physios from the UK.
+Hannah, originally from Canada, has worked extensively in child development clinics and hospitals, including Great Ormond Street.
+Cath previously worked in east London, and has also worked with children with disabilities for many years.
 Both have worked in professional voluntary and development roles across Asia.
+Hannah and Cath both joined our charity as directors following their years of working in Mae Sot.

 What we do

-All of the children who we work with are from the Burmese migrant population, displaced by decades of civil unrest in neighbouring Burma.
+All of the children and young people who we work with are from the Burmese migrant population, displaced by decades of civil unrest in neighbouring Myanmar.

 All live in sub-standard and basic accommodation with limited access to clean water, electricity and many lack adequate food.
 Harsh economic realities have often split families apart and education, even if locally available, will not have been considered an option for most disabled children.
-The focus of the Stepping Stones project is towards providing physiotherapy for children with lifelong neurological conditions such as Cerebral Palsy.
-Maintaining a focus is important to ensure that we are able to meaningfully impact on the wellbeing of the children with whom we work and to be able to commit to long term and direct therapeutic interventions.
+The focus of the Stepping Stones project is towards providing physiotherapy for children with lifelong disabling conditions such as Cerebral Palsy.
+Our aim is to meaningfully impact on the wellbeing of the children with whom we work and to be able to commit to long term and direct therapeutic interventions.

 bottom of page